Previously : IndusSoft

 Document information

 Often users want to restore files that were backed up from a different machine.
-Following steps demonstrate how to accomplish this task using Syncrify.
+The following steps demonstrate how to accomplish this task using Syncrify.

 Assumptions